Julia Clair

-Julia Clair (born 20 March 1994) is a French ski jumper.
+Julia Clair (born 20 March 1994) is a French former ski jumper.
 She was born in Saint-Dié-des-Vosges, and represents the club SC Xonrupt.
 Her junior career includes a silver medal at the 2013 Junior World Championships in Erzurum, and a bronze medal at the 2014 Junior World Championships in Val di Fiemme.
 She competed at the 2014 Winter Olympics in Sochi, in the ladies normal hill.
+In May 2024, she announced her retirement.